ABCs of Memphis In May: 2020 Edition

 K is for Know someone on a Barbecue Team: These are the solutions to the problem presented above.

-b) You can also buy $15 “BBQ Alley” tickets in addition to your Barbecue Fest admission ticket.
-This is new this year.
-Read all the fine print and get tickets here.
+b) You can also buy “BBQ Alley” tickets in addition to your $10+fees Barbecue Cooking Competition admission ticket.
+This relatively new portion of the event started in 2017.
+Read all the fine print and get tickets here once they are released (scroll down to the BBQ Alley section).

-N is for You Need To Bring Some Things: OK, this this probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring here.
+N is for You Need To Bring Some Things: OK, this is probably not the most clever N phrase, but I wanted to let you know what you’re allowed to bring into the park: Read the rules about what you can/can’t bring to BSMF here.
+Read more about WCBCC permitted items here.

 O is for Overheated: You’re going to be outside in a park with little shade in Memphis in May.
 Even if it’s not crazy hot outside, it’s still easy to get overheated.
 Drink water, find a cool place to sit, and quit when your body tells you to.

 P is for Parking: Parking in one of the downtown lots or garages for Memphis in May can get a little pricey, so bring cash.
 If you’re willing to walk a bit, there might be some free parking to be had on the northern and southern ends of downtown.
-Don’t forget that the MATA trolley buses will be running, even late during BSMF.
-Check out that schedule here.
+Usually the trolleys are running late.
+Better yet, don’t fool with parking and and head back up to letter “D” above for tips on using rideshare apps like Uber and Lyft.

 Q is for Que-related Dance Contest: Don’t miss the Miss Piggy Idol contest on Thursday at the Barbecue Cooking Contest.
 There are costumes, there are props, there are men in dresses singing songs whose lyrics have been modified to be about pork.
-I am still laughing about 2014’s rendition of Miley Cyrus’ “Wrecking Ball” that became “Beans ‘n’ Slaw”.
+I am still laughing about a rendition of Miley Cyrus’ “Wrecking Ball” that became “Beans ‘n’ Slaw” several years ago.

-R is for Run, Great American: One of two new events for Memphis in May this year, the Great American River Run is a 5K and half-marathon on May 28, 201y.
+R is for Run, Great American: The Great American River Run is a 5K and half-marathon on May 23, 2020 with a course taking you through downtown and along the Mighty Mississippi in all its glory.
 Learn more here.

-T is for Tip in barbecue fest booths: Barbecue Fest team booths are crazy expensive.
-The least you can do is toss a $20 in the jar for the bartender (especially if the drinks are free).
+T is for Tip in barbecue fest booths: Barbecue team booths are crazy expensive.
+If you get a tent invite, the least you can do is toss a $20+ in the jar for the bartender (especially if the drinks are free).

 U is for Umbrellas not allowed: Wear a poncho or modify a Hefty Bag instead if rain gear is needed.